litongjiangmedai/hms-empathy-ai-2025/README.md

 ## Acknowledgments

-This project was supported by the guidance of faculty mentor Dr. Michael Ieong and the resources provided by the Center for Bioethics at Harvard Medical School.
+This project was supported by the guidance and resources provided by the Center for Bioethics at Harvard Medical School.
 Their support has been invaluable to the development of this work.

 ---